oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use--and-indentation-to-keep-the-context/rule.md

 &gt; 1.
 Please change from X to Y
 Done, I made the changes - &lt;add a link to the page or a screenshot&gt;

      &gt; 2.
-The program flow logic worries me a bit Sorry, this wasn't a final decision - I just put it there for testing purposes
+The program flow logic worries me a bit ​ Sorry, this wasn't a final decision - I just put it there for testing purposes
-Figure: Good Example - You can clearly see the context of each part of the reply
+Figure: Good E​xample - You can clearly see the context of each part of the reply

-**Note:** For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.
+**Note: **For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually​.

-### Related Rules
+### Related Rules​

 - [Do you use indentation for readability?](/Pages/IndentationForReadability.aspx)